Compare models

 Miscellaneous

-Beyond core performance and display, several practical elements distinguish the iPhone 11 and iPhone Xs Max.
+Beyond the core performance and display, several practical elements contribute to the overall user experience and differentiate these two iPhone models.

 Weight